Today, we’re going to discuss the most tried and true tin can slayer of all time, the BB gun.

 Here Are the Best BB Guns in 2019

-1. Daisy Red Ryder Starter BB Rifle Kit
+1. Daisy Red Ryder (Best Starter BB Gun)

 This particular model includes both a supply of ammo and targets you can practice with.
 If you think the paper targets it comes with are boring you can use some soda cans, or if you really want to have some fun check out my page of air rifle targets.